ppy/osu-wiki/wiki/FAQ/en.md

 _Gameplay footage of Osu!
 Tatakae!
 Ouendan in Nintendo DS_

 You can see the circles on the bottom screen, and on the top screen you have the story.
 Each stage is basically a self-contained story about a person in trouble.
-That's where the _Ouendan_ (Cheer squad) comes in.
+That is where the _Ouendan_ (Cheer squad) comes in.
 Through the magical power of male cheerleading, you have to help the people in trouble.

 ### How to play?
 _Full explanation: [osu!][osu! wikilink]_